Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 Have you ever walked into a living room that felt dim and uninviting?
-Proper lighting can dramatically transform your space, making it feel warm and welcoming.
-The versatility and style of floor lamps make them stand out among the other lighting options.
+Proper lighting can dramatically transform your space, making it feel warm and welcoming — especially in areas where overhead lighting doesn’t quite reach.
+In many homes, this means addressing shadowed areas and unused corners, where choosing the right floor lamps can instantly improve both brightness and atmosphere.

-In this comprehensive guide, we'll explore where to place floor lamps effectively to enhance your living room's ambiance, ensuring you have the perfect blend of functionality and aesthetics.
+The versatility and style of floor lamps make them stand out among other lighting options.
+In this comprehensive guide, we’ll explore where to place neutral and colourful floor lamps effectively to enhance your living room’s ambience, ensuring you achieve the perfect balance of functionality, comfort and visual appeal.

 Understanding Living Room Lighting